fabien0102/openapi-codegen/README.md

 ## Philosophy

-In software development, the harder part is usually communication and more specifically documentation.
+In software development, communication between components and documentation around it is often no fun.

-GraphQL did resolve this by having documentation part of the tooling (introspection), sadly this is often harder with REST API.
-OpenAPI can be an amazing tool, if, and if only the documentation and the actual implementation are aligned!
+GraphQL did resolve this by making documentation a part of the tooling (introspection), sadly this is often harder with REST APIs.
+OpenAPI can be an amazing tool, if, and only if the documentation (spec) and the actual implementation are aligned!

 ### Backend side

-For this, we have two viable options from the backend perspective:
+There are two different approaches:

-1. The OpenAPI is generated from the code (code first)
+1. The OpenAPI spec is generated from the code (**code first**)
-2. The code is generated from OpenAPI (spec first)
+2. The code is generated from the OpenAPI spec (**spec first**)

-And this need to be linked to the type system of the language, so everything is connected, and we remove or update something that impact the final response, this is **automatically** reflected!
+In either case, there needs to be an integration with the type system of the language, so everything is connected, and as we remove or update something that impacts the final response, this is **automatically** reflected!

-This library is to support the second option, spec first.
-By doing so, your documentation is not your last boring task on the list, but the first exiting one!
+This library has chosen the second approach, **spec first**.
+By doing so, your documentation is not your final (boring) task on the list, but the first and exciting one when adding new functionality!
 Indeed, you can’t start coding without generating your types (models & controllers) from the specs.

-This have few benefits:
+This has multiple benefits:

 - You can take your time to think about your API before writing any code!
-- You can discuss the API with your team (and discover API design problem earlier)
+- You can discuss the API with your team (and discover API design problems earlier)
 - You can generate all your validation rules

-As example, if you write this object in your schema:
+For example, if you add this object to your schema:

 ```yaml
 SignUpInput: